SaketV8/cine-dots/README.md

 - [ ] Web Application for this API (NextJS/Vite-React)

 ## :compass: About
-This project was created as an assignment for Session 2 of Keploy's API Fellowship.
+This project was created as an assignment for Keploy's API Fellowship Sessions.